Our communities are stronger when everyone can afford to live in a safe and healthy home.

-Since 1995, we’ve developed or renovated 691 beautiful, innovative homes homes for more than 1,100 Montanans, including 436 children, at 22 properties in 10 communities around the state.
+Since 1995, we’ve developed or renovated 691 beautiful, innovative homes for more than 1,100 Montanans, including 436 children, at 22 properties in 10 communities around the state.
 Currently we are developing or preserving 288 more homes, adding two additional communities to our reach.
 Since 1997, our walk-in Regional HomeOwnership Center has served over 12,500 people, with 1/3 of our homebuyer education clients purchasing their first home.

 Our clients are as diverse as our state.
 We serve those working low-wage jobs, seniors on fixed incomes, people with disabilities, female-headed households, domestic violence survivors, veterans and formerly homeless people, to name a few.
-We work statewide and are committed to bringing our holistic approach to housing Montanans can afford.
+We work statewide and are committed to bringing our holistic approach to homes Montanans can afford ro rent or buy.

 - United Way of Missoula County Gold Standard Award (2017, 2016)